A Fingerprint Database Generation Method for RIS-Assisted Indoor Positioning: Spatial Consistency Procedure

-For LoS condition, a two-dimensional (2-D) grid map is generated to contain values of spatially correlated LOS condition in a simulated area.
-A spatial consistency distance is defined as $d^{'}_{sc}$, then the granularity of the map is set to be $d^{'}_{sc}$.
+Before generating the 2-D grid map of LoS condition, a spatial consistency distance is defined as $d^{'}_{sc}$, then the granularity of the map is set to be $d^{'}_{sc}$.
 Let $(p,q)$ denote the index of the grid at the $p$-th row and $q$-th column, and the availability indicators of LoS path at this grid is denoted as $\zeta_{\mathrm{LoS},(p,q)}$.
-The steps of generating this grid map are given as follows: \begin{enumerate} \item Each grid point is assigned an independent and identically distributed (i.i.d.) standard Gaussian random variable, thus generating an initial grid map; \item The grid map is convolved with an exponential kernel to induce spatial correlation among the Gaussian random variables; \item A probability integral transform is applied to convert the Gaussian-distributed value at each grid to a uniform distribution over the interval [0,1],given by
+The steps of generating the grid map of LoS condition are given as follows: \begin{enumerate} \item Each grid point is assigned an independent and identically distributed (i.i.d.) standard Gaussian random variable, generating an initial grid map; \item The grid map is convolved with an exponential kernel to induce spatial correlation among the Gaussian random variables; \item A probability integral transform is applied to convert the Gaussian-distributed value at each grid to a uniform distribution over the interval [0,1],given by

-where \( u \) and \( v \) are the uniform random variable and Gaussian random variable, respectively, and \( \mathrm{erf}(x) \) is the error function, given by $\mathrm{erf}(x) = \int_{-\infty}^{x} \frac{1}{\sqrt{2\pi}} e^{\frac{-t^2}{2}} dt$ for any $x$; \item Compute the LOS probability of each grid according to a LoS probability model; \item The availability indicator is obtained by comparing the uniform random variable to the LoS probability at each grid, given by
+where \( u \) and \( v \) are the uniform random variable and Gaussian random variable, respectively, and \( \mathrm{erf}(x) \) is the error function, given by $\mathrm{erf}(x) = \int_{-\infty}^{x} \frac{1}{\sqrt{2\pi}} e^{\frac{-t^2}{2}} dt$ for any $x$; \item Compute the LoS probability of each grid according to a LoS probability model; \item The availability indicator is obtained by comparing the uniform random variable to the LoS probability at each grid, given by

-where $u^{LoS}_{p,q}$ and $Pr_{LoS,(p,q)}$ are the uniform random variable and the LOS probability at the $(p,q)$-th grid,respectively, and $d^{TR}_{p,q}$ is the distance between the Tx and the $(p,q)$-th grid. \end{enumerate} The LOS probability model estimates the likelihood of direct visibility between the Tx and Rx according to their distance.
-Several LOS probability models have been proposed based on measurement campaigns, such as in 3GPP 38.901 model \cite{jiang20213gpp} and fifth generation channel model (5GCM) \cite{docomo20165g}.
+where $u^{\mathrm{LoS}}_{p,q}$ and $Pr_{\mathrm{LoS},(p,q)}$ are the uniform random variable and the LoS probability at the $(p,q)$-th grid,respectively, and $d^{TR}_{p,q}$ is the distance between the Tx and the $(p,q)$-th grid. \end{enumerate} The LoS probability model estimates the likelihood of direct visibility between the Tx and Rx according to their distance.
+Several LoS probability models have been proposed based on measurement campaigns, such as in 3GPP 38.901 model \cite{jiang20213gpp} and fifth generation channel model (5GCM) \cite{docomo20165g}.